-Pretty much the Government backed mortgages like FHA, USDA and VA require the same things when getting pre-approved.
+Pretty much the Government-backed mortgages like FHA, USDA and VA require the same things when getting pre-approved.
 Here are several key points to think about when deciding to apply for a Government home loan.
-We also included a short description of the most popular 2016 Government Loan Options today.
+We also included a short description of the most popular 2020 Government Loan Options today.

-Income must be consistent and documentable in 2016.
+Income must be consistent and documentable in 2020.
 The times of stated income or no documentation loans are long gone memories.
-Showing income properly will often present an issue with self employed or 1099 workers, particularly those who have not been independently employed for not less than 2 years.
-Finance companies and banks frequently wish to see a Two year employment history.
-Minor interruptions in a borrowers employment history might be okay, just as long the gap isn’t a long time, or unexplained.
-Recent college graduates usually are exempt from the 2 year employment regulation.
+Showing income properly will often present an issue with self-employed or 1099 workers, particularly those who have not been independently employed for not less than 2 years.
+Finance companies and banks frequently wish to see a Two-year employment history.
+Minor interruptions in a borrower’s employment history might be okay, just as long the gap isn’t a long time, or unexplained.
+Recent college graduates usually are exempt from the 2-year employment regulation.

-In most cases a 620 FICO score is necessary to get approved for the USDA government home mortgages today.
+In most cases, a 620 FICO score is necessary to get approved for the USDA government home mortgages today.
 Other programs like FHA and VA loans can be done with lower FICO scores, especially with a down payment of 5% or 10%.
-In addition do not forget that a credit score requirement DOES NOT guarantee loan approval, just about all banks and lenders have even more waiting conditions concerning home buyers having any previous bankruptcy proceedings, property foreclosures, or short sales.
+In addition do not forget that a credit score requirement DOES NOT guarantee loan approval, just about all banks and lenders have even more waiting time for home buyers having any previous bankruptcy proceedings, property foreclosures, or short sales.
 Even more time is also required for USDA Rural loans.
-A clean 12 month payment history on any other consumer credit lines is crucial to look after.
+A clean 12-month payment history on any other consumer credit lines is crucial to look after.

 Below we have listed a brief description of each government mortgage program available 2016.
 These are all great options for first time home buyers.
 Please reach out to us today by calling 800-743-7556 or just submit the quick Info Request Form on the right side of this page.
 Mobile users will find the short info request form at the top of their page.